 Control Your Soil

-Raised beds allow you to control the type of soil you use for your garden.
+Raised beds allow you to control the soil you use for your garden.
 By building up the sides of the bed, you can fill it with soil from a local garden center or make your own blend.
 This allows you to tailor the soil to your specific needs and the plants that will be planted in the bed.

 A good soil mix is essential for healthy plants and a bountiful harvest.
 A good soil mix will contain both organic material and inorganic materials to provide necessary nutrients, retain moisture, and aerate the soil.
 Composted manure, peat moss, or coco coir can be used in raised beds mixed with sand, vermiculite, and perlite.
-You can create your own custom blend of these to make a soil blend for your plants.
+You can create your own custom blend to make a soil blend for your plants.

 You Can Plant Earlier